opnfv/fds/docs/scenarios/os-odl-fdio-noha/scenario.description.rst

 Scenario Configuration
 ======================

-To enable the "apex-os-odl_l3-fdio-noha" scenario check the appropriate settings in the APEX configuration files.
+To enable the "apex-os-odl-fdio-noha" scenario check the appropriate settings in the APEX configuration files.
 Those are typically found in /etc/opnfv-apex.